telamon/xorchive/README.md

 > Hyper dimensional storage

-A loose implementation of [OFFS technique](https://en.wikipedia.org/wiki/OFFSystem).
+A variant implementation of [OFFS technique](https://en.wikipedia.org/wiki/OFFSystem).

 No way to tell how many entries an archive contains.
 Each pad in the archive might or might not be part of multiple files.